apekshadhage/Documentation_FORAWS/as400_gateway_for_aws_user_guide.md

 **Steps to create lambda function**

+1.Create a Lambda function i.e., InputTransformation and deploy (upload Jar), which transforms raw input json payload to as/400 compatible format and invokes the Program call API with this converted payload

+Click on Lambda service&rarr;click on create function&rarr;Choose one of the following options to create your function.(e.g.Author From Scratch)&rarr;provide name(e.g. InputTransformation)&rarr;select runtime(e.g. java 8 on Amazon Linux 1)&rarr;select architecture(ex.x86_64)&rarr;permissions default&rarr;click on create function button&rarr;click on upload from&rarr;select .zip or .jar file and upload the jar.
+If wants to test the created Lamda function go to test tab&rarr;create test event provide data and test it

-Create a Lambda function i.e. DQSNSEventProcessor, deploy (upload Jar) and subscribe to SNS topic
+2.Create a Lambda function i.e. DQSNSEventProcessor, deploy (upload Jar) and subscribe to SNS topic

+Click on Lambda service&rarr;click on create function&rarr;Choose one of the following options to create your function.(e.g.Author From Scratch)&rarr;provide name(e.g. DQSNSEventProcessors)&rarr;select runtime(e.g. java 8 on Amazon Linux 1)&rarr;select architecture(ex.x86_64)&rarr;permissions default&rarr;click on create function button&rarr;click on upload from &rarr;select .zip or .jar file and upload the jar.

-1. **Logs Verification**
+**Logs Verification**
   1. Lambda function logs
     1. Search and click on Lambda function from within the AWS console, Lambda dashboard gets displayed
     2. Click on Functions and can see the below available functions